Housing & Zoning

 If you go to a really old city -- anywhere in the world -- you will find mix-used residential and commercial zoning.
 This means, you can start your cafe, bakery, laundromat, etc on the ground floor, and live or have apparments on the upper stories.
 This allows small businesses to thrive, makes communities walkable, and most importantly, thousands of extra housing units to build built accross our in commercial areas.

-Second - Build High-Density Housing Near Transit
+Fourth - Build High-Density Housing Near Transit

 We need to build high density housing near existing metro cooridors, making use of the last remaining open land near areas like the 105 freeway.